primap-community/primap2/docs/source/data_structures.md

 offers syntactic sugar for that with `map_over_datasets()`.
 We would not be able to perform any operation on the dimension in the tree, in our example country, or `area_iso3`.
 We can still filter for specific countries, but it would be a lot harder to, for example, get the sum of several values.
-That's something we need when we aggregate regions, e.g. WORLD or EU.
+However,that's something we need when we aggregate regions, e.g. WORLD or EU.
 In general, it is possible using arithmetic operations - `dt["NGA"] + dt["GEO"]` - but needs some thinking how it can be done correctly.
 Option 1 can be implemented without too much development effort, but it is not really offering a comprehensive solution.
-It is a workaround we already use.

 **Option 2** means we rewrite all relevant primap2 function to accept datatree as an input object.
 So besides `ds.pr.loc[]` we can also run `dt.pr.loc[]`.
 If we assume again that the data tree is a group of country data sets, there are two cases we will encounter.
 Filter for countries (over the datasets in the datatree), or filter for any other coordinate (within in the individual dataset).
 A function would need to identify which case we're dealing with and then filter accordingly.
-Besides, the considerable development work, we would add more complexity to the primap2 library, because datatrees can come in all forms.
+Besides the considerable development work, we would add more complexity to the primap2 library, because datatrees can come in all shapes, i.e. we don't know which dimensions are stored within the datasets and which in the datatree.